-This annual report presents the activities and results of various agencies in managing drinking water in Saskatchewan for the fiscal year ending March 31, 2015.
+This annual report presents the activities and results of various agencies in managing drinking water in Saskatchewan for the fiscal year ending March 31, 2016.
 It reports to the public and elected officials on public commitments made and other key accomplishments of ministries and agencies engaged in drinking water management in Saskatchewan.

-This is the 13th Annual Report on the Status of Drinking Water in Saskatchewan.
-This report is intended to inform residents and elected officials of Saskatchewan of the status of drinking water quality, waterworks infrastructure, source water protection and water-related items and measures in the province over the April 1, 2014 to March 31, 2015 period.
-The report is a legislated requirement under The Environmental Management and Protection Act, 2002, The Environmental Management and Protection Act 2010 and demonstrates the commitment of agencies and ministries engaged in drinking water management to effective public performance reporting, transparency and accountability to the public.
+This is the 14th Annual Report on the Status of Drinking Water in Saskatchewan.
+This report is intended to inform residents and elected officials of Saskatchewan of the status of drinking water quality, waterworks infrastructure, source water protection and water-related items and measures in the province over the April 1, 2015 to March 31, 2016 period.
+The report is a legislated requirement under The Environmental Management and Protection Act 2010 and demonstrates the commitment of agencies and ministries engaged in drinking water management to effective public performance reporting, transparency and accountability to the public.

-The 2014-15 Annual Report covers the same key measures related to the status of drinking water provided in previous years however the format has been change to reduce duplication with other reports on water.
-There have been no major changes in drinking water related regulations or policy in 2014-15 in comparison to the 2013-14 fiscal year.
+The 2015-16 Annual Report covers the same key measures related to the status of drinking water provided in previous years however the format has been change to reduce duplication with other reports on water.
+In June 1, 2015 The Environmental Management and Protection Act, 2010 and The Waterworks and Sewage Works Regulations came into effect, with some but limited changes in requirements in comparison with policy and law in comparison to the 2014-15 fiscal year.